zhejianglab/PrestoZL/README.md

 ## Use Pre-built Docker Image

 We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**.
-You can skip the build steps below and directly use:
+You can skip the `Build From Docker Image` steps below and directly use:

 ```bash
 docker pull zjlabastro/prestozl:latest